Automotive Technology » Syllabus

 25% Professional Development

-Make Up Work: Students will have one day to make up work for each day absent.
+Make-Up Work: Students will have one day to make up work for each day absent.
 Students will not be allowed to make up work for unexcused absences.
+If a student misses a hands-on shop task or assignment an alternative assignment will be given.
+All make-up work will be assigned via Google Classroom.